 11. Add users

 You can add users at Settings > Users.
 Add your accountant, bookkeeper, and other necessary stakeholders.
-This video can show you the roles that can be assigned to your users:

 You can find more information on users here:

 It’s important to learn how basic Xero reports work.
 Initially, when you’ve input some data, look at your Balance Sheet, Profit And Loss, Aged Receivables, and Aged Payables.

 Go to Accounting > Reports to see the options available to you.